 Before the 2020 college football season, Jamie Newman was an enigma.
 Most people thought Newman would at least get one more year in college to refine his traits.
 Now, there is general agreement that Newman needed that extra year and that he’s nowhere near ready to start in the NFL.

 Before his decision to opt-out, most mock drafts had Jamie Newman as a Day 2 NFL Draft pick.
 Some even boldly predicted him to sneak into Round 1.
 Without a crucial season of development, Newman more closely resembles an early-to-mid Day 3 pick.
-Newman can improve his draft stock at the NFL Combine and the Senior Bowl, but for now, there’s far too much uncertainty in his projection to warrant an early selection.
+Newman could have improved his stock this offseason.
+But instead, he didn’t test at his pro day, and he was inconsistent at the Senior Bowl.
+Now, it’s hard to tell how low his floor is.

 What are the best teams for Newman?